dotm/dotm.github.io/book.md

   <article markdown="1">

 # 2016
-All the books and literatures that I've read in 2016
+All the books and literatures that I've mostly read (75% or more) in 2016

-The asterisk (*) means that I've read most, if not all, of the book.
-No asterisk means I've read only half of the book.

 ## Poor Charlie's Almanack
 A book full of wisdom given from an old wise person.
 Charlie said that if you don't find the book useful, give it to a smarter friend of your.
 I concur.